ATran31/cmf-calculator/README.md

 ![Image of CMFcalc](./img/cmf_calc.png)

 # Inputs
-In order to run the analyis an input Excel file that defines CMF values that apply to the particular road segment is required.
+In order to run the analyis, an input Excel file that defines CMF values for the particular road segment is required.

+**This information should be on the FIRST worksheet in your Excel file!**

-The file can contain any number columns but the following fields are **REQUIRED**.
+The worksheet can contain any number of columns in any order.
+However, the following fields are **REQUIRED**.

 | Severity | Crash_Type | Start_MP | End_MP | CMF | Direction | Time |
 | --- | --- | --- | --- | --- | --- | --- |